Skip advert

 Read full reviewWatch video

 Not long ago, this list would have exclusively featured models with big, thirsty petrol engines.
-The Porsche Taycan changes that, showing that electric cars can still be revered by car enthusiasts.
+The Porsche Taycan was one of the first to change that, showing that electric cars can still be revered by car enthusiasts.
 Porsche, known primarily for its petrol-powered sports cars, has managed to make the Taycan as good to drive as you’d expect from the badge, despite the electric powertrain and the car’s heavy weight.

 The Taycan is rival-in-chief to the Tesla Model S and offers similarly rapid performance.
-Top-spec Turbo S models produce 750bhp and scorch from 0-62mph in under three seconds, while even the basic Taycan is fast enough to beat a hot hatchback off the line.
+Thanks to a mid-life facelift, top-spec Turbo S models now produce 939bhp and scorch from 0-62mph in well under three seconds, while even the basic Taycan is fast enough to beat a hot hatchback off the line.
 Our pick would be the driver-focused GTS version, which slots in the middle of the range.
-The Taycan is no more expensive than the Porsche Panamera but feels more futuristic.
+The Taycan is no more expensive than the Porsche Panamera but feels like the more rewarding four-door performance car.

 Audi e-tron GT saloon